Implantable Contact Lenses (ICL) FAQs

 AVC has been offering ICL treatments since 2006 and we the leading providers of ICL treatment in the UK.
 Our world-renowned expert surgical team have been performing this procedure for more than 15 years and are trainers in this field.

 Visian ICL lenses are much smaller than a contact lens and they are implanted behind the iris (the coloured part of the eye) and they are not visible to those looking at you.
 Given the location of the implanted lens, it will remain permanently in place and cannot be felt.

-After attending the consultation the individually tailored lenses are ordered from the manufacturer that the patient is best suited to.
-Dependent on the type of lens and the complexity of the prescription, the lenses can take between 4 to 8 weeks to be made and sent to our clinic.
+After attending the consultation tailor made lenses are ordered from the manufacturer.
+Lenses sometimes can take up to 4 to 8 weeks to be manufactured and sent to our clinic.

-Once the lenses have arrive the procedure will only take approximately 30 minutes per eye and, unlike other clinics, Advanced Vision Care will treat each eye on two consecutive days, meaning that the amount of time spent with one eye uncorrected is minimised, allowing for a faster recovery.
+Once the lenses have arrived the procedure will take approximately 30 minutes per eye and we will treat each eye on two consecutive days, meaning that the amount of time spent with one eye uncorrected is minimised, allowing for a faster recovery.

 Anaesthetic drops are applied to numb the eye meaning that nothing is felt throughout the treatment.
 The drops wear off without any side effects soon after the procedure is finished.

-Most patients can see 95 -100 % better within two to three days after treatment.
+Visual improvement is noticeable almost immediately after treatment and patients can see 95 -100 % better within two to three days following treatment.